The TAP equation: evaluating combinatorial innovation in Biocosmology: Approximating solutions to the TAP equation

 We now explore solutions to the TAP equation, both analytically and numerically, for various versions of the equation.
 The solutions depend on the initial number of elements $M_0$, the extinction rate $\mu$, and the parameters needed to define the $\alpha_i$.

 First we make a couple of technical observations.
 For our results in this section we start the sum in Eq.~(\ref{tap_eq}) at $i=2$, not $i=1$ as in Steel et al.~\cite{TAPeqn2}, in order that the pre-existing elements are not duplicated at each step.
 However, in an alternative view including the $i=1$ term allows for new items to be created through evolution from a single starting point, and we study this and other TAP variants in Section~\ref{s:TAPvar}.

 More significantly, we note that Steel et al.'s stochastic implementation is not a discretisation of the TAP equation itself, because it requires a calculational timestep to be small to keep the creation probabilities below unity; it is a stochastic discretization of a continuum approximation to the original equation.
+Moreover, non-linearity means that even the mean stochastic behaviour will depart from the deterministic evolution.
 Their numerical analysis also makes the further assumption of a fixed upper limit (usually $i_{\rm max}=4$) in the summation.
 As we deal directly with the discrete TAP equation, we see some detailed differences in results.